-In general, attempting to force the window open may cause damage or damage the window frame.
-Window damage may result in restitution and punitive action.
-Also, nothing is to be thrown, dropped, tossed, or similarly ejected from residence hall windows.
-Residents of a room from which objects were thrown will be held responsible.
+Attempting to force the window open may cause damage, which may result in fines.
+Nothing is to be thrown, dropped or tossed from residence hall windows.
 Windows may not be used to enter or exit a building.
-Window displays deemed inappropriate by Campus Living Staff must be removed
+Window displays deemed inappropriate by Campus Living Staff will be removed.